amidimohsen/StochasticPathFollower/Readme.md

 ## ⚙️ Overview of the SPF algotithm:
 SPF consists of three main phases as follows.

-**Forward pass.** Simulate a neural SDE, with drift and diffusion functions, to obtain the stochastic paths of decision process.
+** (i) Forward pass.** Simulate a neural SDE, with drift and diffusion functions, to obtain the stochastic paths of decision process.
 In addition, compute the Malliavin derivatives of the decisoin process.

-**Loss evaluation.** Compute an energy-functional loss associated with the considered TV-SO problem.
+**(ii)  Loss evaluation.** Compute an energy-functional loss associated with the considered TV-SO problem.

-**Parameter update.** Update the parameters of the neural drift and diffusion functions  using an Adam-type optimizer.
+**(iii)  Parameter update.** Update the parameters of the neural drift and diffusion functions  using an Adam-type optimizer.
 A pseudo-code of the SPF algorithm is provided below.
 |  Diagram of FB-MOAC algorithm |
 | :-------------------------:|